Dutch States Army: Financing

+Raising funds

 Although the financing of a military force is usually seen as "derivative", in the case of the States Army it played an important formative role, and also influenced the peculiarities of the organisation.
 Though 16th-century armies were usually preponderantly mercenary, there often were elements of feudal levies and of volunteers.
 These were lacking in the States Army (the civic militia or Schutterij was not part of the army).
 Apparently it never occurred to the authorities in the Republic to organize a volunteer or conscript army; mercenaries were the only feasible option.
 This had already been the case under the Habsburg rulers, when the States of the several provinces were asked to pay for the raising of the Habsburg armies, and played a role in their financial administration, like mustering.
-The authorities of the rebel provinces continued where they left off in this respect.
+The authorities of the rebel provinces continued where they had left off in this respect.
 They were, however, content to limit their role to financial administration and the raising of the necessary money via the financing of a fiscal-military state (see the financial history of the Dutch Republic).
 The latter already formed a considerable burden on the public finances of the provinces in the time of Charles V, and contributed to the formation of early-modern institutions for the management of the public debt, in which the Dutch had a pioneering role.

 These financial institutions helped the Dutch Republic to "punch above its weight" in military matters.
-Without the international "open market" for professional soldiers, the Republic, with its population of about 1.5 million in the 17th century, would simply have lacked the manpower base to compete with countries like Spain (10 million inhabitants in the period in question) and France (20 million).
+Without the international "open market" for professional soldiers, the Republic, with its population of about 1.5 million in the 17th century, would simply have lacked the manpower base to compete with countries like Spain (10 million inhabitants at the time) and France (20 million).